 Friends encouraged me to join the swim group and phased into triathlon training as well.
 Two years later with plenty of regional races under my belt I placed 2nd at Triathlon National Junior Champs and made the Triathlon NZ Youth Academy in 2010.

 University presented an exciting change and my ambitions became more academically focused for a few years completing a Bachelors of Architecture.
 However I was also assistant coaching in the cycling club so there was no chance of complete remission.

-I did a my first half Ironman in Taupo 2012, where I qualified and then won age group World Champs in Spain.
-I won numerous domestic races before taking my Pro licence at the end of 2014 and winning my first Professional race at Challenge Gold Coast.
+For a bit of fun I raced my first Half Ironman in Taupo 2012, it qualified me for ITU ld World Champs in Spain where I won my age group and decided to move into the long-distance race circuit.
+I won numerous domestic races before taking my Professional licence at the end of 2014 and winning my first Professional race at Challenge Gold Coast.

 After finishing my studies and having a brief taste of racing on the international circuit, I knew the opportunities to establish a successful career as a professional triathlete were well worth a shot.

 I was a member of the Thanyapura Triathlon team based out of Phuket, Thailand in 2016.

 In 2017 I was a member of the BMC- Etixx Professional Triathlon Team based in Europe.